 Skip to main content

-The Chronicle MCP server lets AI tools like Claude, ChatGPT, and Gemini access your Chronicle workspace to generate or manage presentations directly.
+The Chronicle MCP server lets AI tools like Claude, ChatGPT, and Gemini access your Chronicle workspace to generate presentations directly.

 Quick reference